-Investors' Rights, Management Rights, Voting and Co-Sale Agreements
+Investors' Rights, Voting and Right of First Refusal and Co-Sale Agreements

-In connection with our redeemable convertible preferred stock financings, we entered into investors' rights, management rights, voting and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our redeemable convertible preferred stock and certain holders of our Class B common stock.
-These stockholder agreements will terminate upon the closing of this offering, except for the registration rights granted under our investors' rights agreement, as more fully described in "Description of Capital Stock-Registration Rights."
+In connection with our redeemable convertible preferred stock financings, we entered into investors' rights, voting and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our redeemable convertible preferred stock and certain holders of our Class B common stock.
+The parties to each of these agreements include Kevin P. Ryan, a member of our board of directors, Eliot Horowitz, our Chief Technology Officer and a member of our board of directors, and the following holders of more than 5% of our capital stock: Dwight Merriman, Future Fund Investment Company No. 4 Pty Ltd., Union Square Ventures 2008, L.P. and entities affiliated with Sequoia Capital, Flybridge Capital and New Enterprise Associates.
+In addition, Dev Ittycheria, our President and Chief Executive Officer and a member of our board of directors, is a party to the voting agreement.
+Upon the closing of this offering, the voting agreement and right of first refusal and co-sale agreement will terminate.
+Our stockholders will continue to have the registration rights granted under the investors' rights agreement, as more fully described in "Description of Capital Stock-Registration Rights.